filipkastovsky/typelink/README.md

 # Typelink

-Typesafe autocomplete for all your paths!
+Type-safe autocomplete for all your paths!

 ![Autocomplete](./media/autocomplete.png)